otakup0pe/ansible-blok-anan/README.md

 * `PublicAccess` is used to lock down the bucket.
 Note that if you do so, a S3 bucket policy will need to be created (see `access` template).
 * `CreateDomain` is used to determine whether or not we are actually creating the Route53 zone.
 If this is set then `ZoneId` will be ignored.
 This defaults to `no`.
 * `ZoneId` is used if we are not creating the domain.
 If `CreateDomain` is _no_ then this must be set.
+* `RedirectTo` is used to have the S3 bucket redirect to another site.
+* `CNAMETo` is used to have a CNAME redirect.
+Note this will only work if there is a `DomainPrefix` set - you cannot use a CNAME otherwise.

 ## access